Australian Long-term Agroecosystem Research (ALTAR)

 ALTAR sites monitor and track environmental data, and provide it to stakeholders.

-Our story
+Our Story

-ALTAR is a national research infrastructure initiative, providing independent, open-access data to support better decisions in Australian agriculture—and to help navigate the path towards more resilient and sustainable farming.
+ALTAR is a national research infrastructure initiative, providing independent, open-access data to support better decisions in Australian agriculture — and to help navigate the path towards more resilient and sustainable farming.

 As interest grows in climate-smart and regenerative agriculture, there remains a lack of solid, long-term evidence on what truly improves environmental outcomes in real-world farming systems.
+ALTAR fills this gap by generating independent, field-based data that reflects how farming practices perform over time.

 ALTAR is committed to making data practical and accessible.
 By translating complex datasets into clear, actionable insights, ALTAR empowers farmers to make informed decisions about on-farm management.

+ALTAR helps define reasonable bounds for carbon farming and other sustainability initiatives.
 With transparent, independent data, farmers can engage in carbon projects with greater confidence on their own terms.
+Policymakers and industry leaders can draw on ALTAR's data to track progress, shape evidence-based targets, and drive meaningful outcomes.

 Data streams

-Above: Soil cores sampled from a monitoring site.
+Soil cores sampled from a monitoring site.

 How will the data be used?